Isaiah 2 – Hope and Fear

 b.
 Walk in the light of the LORD: This means to order your life after God’s truth and God’s ways.
 The ultimate reign of the Messiah may be many years away, but Jesus can reign in our lives, in our minds, and in our hearts right now.
 We don’t have to wait for the enforced righteousness of the millennium to have the blessing of Jesus’ righteousness in our lives right now.

 c.
 Walk in the light of the LORD: This means you enjoy the blessings of the Messiah’s reign right now.
-You don’t have to live a dark, depressing, discouraged Christian life.
-You can walk in the light of the LORD!
+You don’t have to live a dark, depressing, discouraging Christian life.
+You can walk in the light of the LORD.

 i.
 What is it that gets you down, that brings darkness into your life?
-What can it compare to the light of the LORD?
+How can it compare to the light of the LORD?
 Is the darkness of spiritual attack, of unfaithful friends, of bad circumstances, of shame, of guilt, of anything greater than the light of the LORD?
-We think not!
+It cannot be so.

 ii.
 “You know that, if you were to go to Australia in a good sound ship, you would get there even if you were always to lie down in the hold among the luggage and the rats; but I should like to go in a first-class cabin, and I do not see why you and I, if we are going to heaven, should not go first-class.”
 (Spurgeon)